 The Curriculum Research & Development Group (CRDG) Summer Programs at the University of Hawai‘i at Mānoa continues its commitment of over forty years of summer education, exploration, and adventure.
-Students entering grades 2–12 discover what it takes to be scientists conducting research in the laboratory and field; engineers designing and building solutions to real world problems; conservationists working to protect the natural resources of the ‘āina; and playwrights and actors writing, producing, and starring in an original production.
+Students entering grades 1–12 discover what it takes to be scientists conducting research in the laboratory and field; engineers designing and building solutions to real world problems; conservationists working to protect the natural resources of the ‘āina; artists, writers, and designers exploring their creativity; or playwrights and actors producing and starring in an original stage production.

 Inquiry-based instruction and hands-on learning in the classroom, laboratory, field, and theater are the cornerstones for all of our courses.
 Classes are led by a highly qualified staff of teachers and teacher assistants to insure a safe learning environment where students are able to immerse themselves in their work and come to their own “A-HA!” moments.

 - No classes will be held on May 30 (Memorial Day), June 10 (Kamehameha Day observed), and July 4 (Independence Day).

 - All students must provide their own snacks and lunch.
 No food service is offered.